ietf-wg-alto/draft-ietf-alto-path-vector/slides/src/overview.md

     and storage)
   - Provide \alert{correlations} of network paths, in addition to
     \alert{preferences} of network paths (which motivates the base protocol)
-- Two more use cases
+- Add two more use cases
 - Clarify some design decisions including concepts (ANE, Part Resource ID), and procedures (property negotiation, incremental updates)